Severino sharp in season debut, Yanks top Angels 8-0

+NEW YORK (AP) — Luis Severino got Albert Pujols to reach for a slider with runners at the corners and ground into a double play that ended the first inning of his season debut, then punched the pocket of his glove to celebrate.

+New York’s ace was back on the mound, in time to make an impact in the postseason.

-NEW YORK (AP) — Luis Severino pitched four dominant innings and reached 98.8 mph in his injury-delayed season debut for the Yankees, an 8-0 win over the Los Angeles Angels on Tuesday night that moved New York to the brink of clinching its 21st postseason appearance in 25 years.
+Severino pitched four dominant innings and reached 98.8 mph in an 8-0 win over the Los Angeles Angels on Tuesday night that moved New York to the brink of clinching its 21st postseason appearance in 25 years.

+“It was exciting.
+It was fun going out there and hearing the fans,” Severino said.

+But another bizarre injury struck the Yankees.
+After the game New York announced reliever Dellin Betances partially tore the Achilles tendon in his left foot when he hopped on the mound after striking out Brandon Drury, the second and final batter he faced in his season debut Sunday at Toronto.

+“It’s about as freak as it can be,” manager Aaron Boone said.

-A two-time All-Star and the ace of the Yankees staff, Severino got hurt while warming up before his first scheduled spring training appearance on March 5.
+Betances’ season appears over after eight pitches.
+He and Severino spent much of the summer rehabbing together.
+A two-time All-Star, Severino got hurt while warming up before his first scheduled spring training appearance on March 5.

 He began tentatively in game 152, opening with a 12-pitch walk to Brian Goodwin, but got sharper and allowed just a pair of singles.

+“All his pitches were nice and crisp,” the Angels’ Luis Rengifo said.

 Severino walked two and struck out four, throwing 47 of 67 pitches for strikes and leaving to an ovation from fans tracking his pitch count.

+“Looked pretty good out there, pretty sharp,” catcher Austin Romine said.
+“We need Sevy where we’re going.
+He’s pitched some big games for us, and we look forward to him pitching some more big games for us.”

-He had seven swings and misses on fastballs and two on sliders.
+Severino had seven swings and misses on fastballs and two on sliders.

 Severino’s return gives the Yankees a plethora of postseason rotation choices from a group that includes James Paxton (14-6), Masahiro Tanaka (10-8), Domingo Germán (18-4), CC Sabathia (5-8) and J.A.
 Happ (12-8).

-While Severino was back on the mound, the Yankees announced reliever Dellin Betances tore his left Achilles’ tendon in his season debut Sunday at Toronto.
-He had tests done after he was sore Tuesday.

 Severino was 19-8 with a 3.39 ERA in 32 starts last year but struggled late in the season.
-The Yankees at first this year diagnosed Severino with shoulder inflammation, but when the 25-year-old right-hander failed to improve he was sent for an MRI on April 9 that revealed a strained latissimus dorsi muscle.
+The Yankees at first diagnosed Severino with shoulder inflammation, but when the 25-year-old right-hander failed to improve he was sent for an MRI on April 9 that revealed a strained latissimus dorsi muscle.
 He didn’t throw off a mound again until a bullpen session on Aug.
 9 and made three minor league injury rehabilitation appearances from Sept.
 1-11.

 New York lowered its magic number to one over Cleveland to clinch the Yankees’ 55th postseason appearance — 22 more than any other team.
 New York’s magic number dropped to two over Tampa Bay to wrap up the Yankees’ 19th AL East title, their first since 2012.

-Severino’s return follows the season debut on Sunday of left-hander Jordan Montgomery, out since May 2018 while recovering from Tommy John surgery.

-Outfielder Giancarlo Stanton, limited to nine games this season, is due back Wednesday or Thursday after recovering from a knee injury.
+And at 99-53, the Yankees are on the verge of their 21st 100-win season, their first in back-to-back years since 2002-04.

-Gleyber Torres hit his 38th homer, a three-run drive that capped a six-run fourth inning against José Suarez.
+Gleyber Torres hit his 38th homer , a three-run drive that capped a six-run fourth inning against José Suarez.
 One pitch earlier, Didi Gregorius doubled in two runs.

-New York took a 2-0 lead in the second off Noé Ramirez (5-4) on Gio Urshela’s RBI single and Cameron Maybin’s run-scoring double.
+New York took a 2-0 lead in the second off Noé Ramirez (5-4) on Gio Urshela’s RBI single and Cameron Maybin’s run-scoring double .

 Jonathan Loiasiga (2-1) followed Severino with two hitless innings as part of a six-hitter against the Angels, already assured of a losing record at 68-83.